Ceciceciceci/frontendquestions/README.md

 * What's the difference between inline and inline-block?
   > - inline you can't do much margin styling or height and width styling to the element.
 This includes elements like anchors and spans.
   > - inline-block allows you to set a height/width/margins/padding on the element because it gets some properties from the block style.

 * What's the difference between the "nth-of-type()" and "nth-child()" selectors?
+  > -

 * What's the difference between a relative, fixed, absolute and statically positioned element?
   > - Static element is the default position of every element.
 The element flows as it should on the page normally.
 The only reason to use static is remove the positioning set on it previously.
+The top, right, bottom, left and z-index properties do not apply.
   > - Relative positioning allows you to position the element from itself.
 Meaning if you use top: 10px; it will move 10 px down from where it was.
 You can also use to this limit the scope of absolute positioned children elements inside.
   > - Absolute positioning is nice for being able to put the element you want anywhere on a page and it will be left there, but ! it is still scoped to whichever element it is relative to. so if no relative positioning is set to the parent div around it, its scope will be the entire body.
 The flow of the element under this positioning is removed.
 So any elemenst next to it, is under it.
 Also need to rememeber that if overused it can affect the responsiveness work that needs to be done on it.
-  > - Fixed positioning
+  > - Fixed positioning is when the element is removed from the flow of the page and positioned at a specified position relative to the viewport and doesn't move when scrolled.

 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
 Bootstrap, Materialize, SASS, Animated
   > - I think they have their goods, but if it's anything I would change, I say if the dev only needs certain parts of the libraries it would be nice to be able to just grab that portion of the library than have all the components.
+  > - Bootstrap

 * Have you used CSS Grid?  - Y/Y
+  > - Grid is nice for 2 dimensional layouts but I'm hoping that it will get more supported in the future as it will change how we can structure our sites and components to make it more easier to maintain.

 * Can you explain the difference between coding a web site to be responsive versus using a mobile-first strategy?
   > - 1.) it depends on the user base of the app/site.